15 Bad Habits You Picked Up During COVID — And How to Break Them

 6. Becoming a Couch Potato

-Two-thirds of adults have reported experiencing social isolation during the pandemic, so make sure you’re staying connected with friends and family.
+Two-thirds of adults reported experiencing social isolation during the pandemic, so make sure you’re reconnecting with friends and family.

 7. Judging Your Zoom Thumbnail

-We’re spending more time in virtual meetings than ever before, which means we’re staring at a tiny reflection of ourselves all day long — and that’s not necessarily ideal for mental health.
+Many people are still working from home these days, so we’re spending a LOT of time in virtual meetings than ever before, which means we’re staring at a tiny reflection of ourselves all day long — and that’s not necessarily ideal for mental health.

 “For some, staring at this thumbnail may further exacerbate negative feelings surrounding self-image,” says Matt Glowiak, Ph.D., LCPC, CAADC, NCC, a counselor at Choosing Therapy.